Suppliers & Contractors

 We connect with local contractors as soon as we begin the consultation phase for our proposed projects.
 We maintain a strong local presence from the beginning, and we always welcome local contractors reaching out and connecting with us so we can discuss how they can be involved.

-Our aim at all times is to maximise the benefit of our projects for local communities, and we are we are proud of our track record of not just engaging local suppliers and contractors, but also hiring and training local workers, embedding long-term employable skills in the communities that we operate in.
+Our aim at all times is to maximise the benefit of our projects for local communities, and we are proud of our track record of not just engaging local suppliers and contractors, but also hiring and training local workers, embedding long-term employable skills in the communities that we operate in.

 Case study: Bomen Solar Farm Construction